Why is baby talk is good for babies?

 But why babytalk?

 What we call "babytalk" or "motherese" is vital to helping babies learn to understand and produce language.
 Babytalk is typically characterised by increases in pitch and the use of wide, exaggerated intonation changes.
 Studies have demonstrated that babies prefer to listen to exaggerated "babytalk" over standard adult-like speech.
 Babies pay more attention when a parent’s speech uses a higher and more varied range of pitch when compared to adult-like speech which uses fewer features of exaggerated pitch.
-For example, a mother might say the word “baaaaabbbbyyyyy” in an exaggerated or song-like voice, holding her infant’s attention longer than if she spoke in her usual adult voice.
-Speaking in this way also helps words stand out making it easier for babies to differentiate and pick out smaller chunks or groupings of language.
-These distinctive features of baby talk help babies “tune in” and help make understanding what Mum is saying to them a much easier task.
+For example, a mother might say the word “baaaaabbbbyyyyy” in an exaggerated or song-like voice, holding her infant’s attention longer than if she spoke in her normal speaking voice.
+Talking in this way also helps words stand out making it easier for babies to differentiate and pick out smaller chunks or groupings of language.
+These distinctive features of baby talk help babies “tune in” and make understanding what Mum is saying a much easier task.

 Slow it down now...